subasraj/flashpost-support/USER-MANUAL.md

 - **Postman** - Collection v2.1 and Environment JSON files
 - **Thunder Client** - Collection and Environment exports
 - **OpenAPI/Swagger** - API specification files
+  - Endpoint descriptions are imported into the Notes field
+  - Parameter descriptions and default values are preserved
+  - Request body property descriptions are included
 - **cURL** - Individual cURL commands

 **To import:**